 Do you know the difference between a minaudière and a nécessaire?
 Both words are French in origin, and both refer to small handbags.
 But even though the terms are sometimes used as a substitute for one another or hand in hand, are they the same type of evening bag?

 The nécessaire we know today didn't start with that purpose in mind and is very different than the earliest examples.
-Some were much larger than a purse, while others were much smaller and more specialized in nature.
-The minaudière was always intended to be used as an evening bag, but some of the shapes we know now are much more whimsical in nature than the elegant examples first made by Van Cleef & Arpels.
+Some were much larger than a purse, while others were much smaller and more specialized.
+The minaudière was always intended to be used as an evening bag, but some of the shapes we know now are much more whimsical than the elegant examples first made by Van Cleef & Arpels.

 01 of 02

 Minaudière (pronounced min-oh-dee-air) is a French name for a small clutch purse that is often encrusted with precious gems or glass rhinestones.
 This style was invented and named by jewelers Van Cleef & Arpels in 1930 (and the name is probably derived from the French verb minauder, which means to smirk or simper).
 The originals were metallic and contained various small compartments for money, lipstick, keys, and the like, in accord with the streamlined Art Deco style prevailing in women's evening wear at the time.
 Some even included tiny clocks built into the case, which may be hidden within.
 In this way, those early examples did resemble nécessaires.

 Now minaudière is a generic term referring to many types of small bags, though most properly one that is hard, hinged, and opens with a clasp.
 They do not, in general, have fitted compartments for specific items like a nécessaire though.

 Some of the most popular minaudières with collectors are those known as figurals (akin to figural jewelry) shaped like animals, food items like cupcakes and slices of watermelon, along with other whimsical shapes.
 Many of these have been marketed by designers Judith Leiber (see photo for an example of a Judith Leiber minaudière) and Katherine Baumann, among others.

 02 of 02